Many people dream of owning a small business.

 Making strategic decisions about where your liquor store should be located, how much space you need, and what role you hope to fill in your local liquor market will put you on the best possible path to success.

 We’ve covered the average salary data and the factors that will affect how much you can make as a liquor store owner, but how much should you be making as a liquor store owner?
+Unlike traditional jobs with set salaries, liquor store owners decide how much they take home.

-Most small business owners approach their personal salaries in two ways.
+Most small business owners approach their personal salaries in two ways:

 The first way is to pay yourself a fixed salary.
 Estimate your annual earnings and monthly cash flow, then pay yourself a fixed amount per pay period.